-Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’Reality Show To Be Cancelled After Only One Season?
+Kylie Jenner Realizing ‘Fans Don’t Care As Much About Her,’ Reality Show To Be Cancelled After One Season?

 “Kylie is beginning to see that fans don’t care about her as much as she thinks, and is devastated by the show’s reception, Kris ordered Kim, Kourtney and Khloe to help by promoting Life of Kylie on their social media.”

 The insider also states that Jenner has been filming new footage to add to existing clips in order to draw more interest.
-Unfortunately this doesn’t seem to be enticing more fans to view the series, and this has the reality star a bit down.
+Unfortunately, this doesn’t seem to be enticing more fans to view the series, and this has the reality star a bit down.

 This is a three-for-three in fails when it comes to the family’s attempts at branching out from the original hit reality series.
 Caitlyn Jenner’s series, I Am Cait, was pulled after only two seasons, while Khloe Kardashian’s late night talk show, Kocktails with Khloe lasted a very short time after a lukewarm response.